Colin Gubbins: Later life

 When SOE was shut down in 1946 the War Office could offer Gubbins no suitable position, and when he retired from the army he became the managing director of a carpet and textile manufacturer.
 He remained in touch with people in many of the countries he had helped to liberate, and was invited by Prince Bernhard of the Netherlands to join the Bilderberg group.
 He was also a supporter of the Special Forces Club, which he had co-founded.

 Personal life

 Gubbins's first marriage was to Norah Creina (b.
-1894) on 22 October 1919.
+1894, d.1976) on 22 October 1919.
 The couple had two sons, the elder, Michael, served in the SOE and was killed at Anzio in 1944.
 The couple were divorced in 1944 and on 25 September 1950 he married the Norwegian-born Anna Elise Tradin, née Jensen (b.
 1914, d.
 2007).
 His niece was the journalist and writer Una-Mary Parker.